facultyai/faculty-xval/README.md

 ```python
 faculty_xval.validation.JobsCrossValidator
 ```
-Additional information is found in the notebooks of the `examples` directory.
+Additional information is found in the example notebooks provided.
+Please have a look at the section `Try out the examples` below.

 The package supports `keras` and `sklearn` models.
 Whilst one can write custom models that are compatible with `faculty-xval`, no guarantee is given that the package handles these situations correctly, in particular because of issues concerning the randomisation of weights.